armaandhar/armaandhar/README.md

 - 👋 Hi, I’m @armaandhar
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science
-- 💞️ I’m currently a student at college
 - 📫 How to reach me email me on armaandhar@gmail.com

 <!---